A bill to establish a Federal Polygamy Task Force, to authorize assistance for victims of polygamy, and for other purposes.

 Length: 6 pages

-This bill was introduced on July 23, 2008, in a previous session of Congress, but was not enacted.
+This bill was introduced on July 23, 2008, in a previous session of Congress, but it did not receive a vote.

 Jul 23, 2008